daniella-litman/MarkbookProject/README.md

 # Markbook Project

 This project is a school project for my IB Computer Science class.
+This is a place where teacher can update their grades for three different classes of students.
+They are able to see graphs and averages of how their students are doing.
+On the student end, students can see their grades for each class and each test in said classes.

-If you wish to access the whole functioning project, here is the link:
+# If you wish to access the whole functioning project, here is the link:
 <br>
 https://daniella.ihscompsci.com/markbook/markbookLogin.php
 <br>